Approximation and Convergence of Large Atomic Congestion Games: Convergence of Weighted Congestion Games

-The elements that vary over the sequence are the set $\players^{\run}$ of players, their weights $\weight_{\play}^{\run}$, and their types $\type_{\play}^{\run}$.
+in which the elements that vary over the sequence are the set $\mathscr{N}^{n}$ of players, their weights $w_{i}^{n}$, and their types $t_{i}^{n}$.
 We want to study if and how the equilibria for this sequence converge.
-All the notations in \cref{suse:weighted} will remain in place, by simply adding the superscript $\run$.

-We assume that the number of players goes to infinity, while the sequence of weights goes to zero in such a way that the aggregate demand for each type converges.
+All the notations in Section~\ref{suse:weighted} will remain in place, by simply adding the superscript $n$.
+We assume that the number of players goes to infinity and the sequence of weights goes to zero in such a way that the aggregate demand for each type converges.
 In other words, as there are more players, no player becomes dominant and the demands remain bounded.
-This is captured by the following asymptotic behavior as $\run\to\infty$:
+This is captured by the following asymptotic behavior as $n\to\infty$:

-Under these conditions, the random loads at equilibrium for the sequence of games $\Wgame^{\run}$ converge to the loads of Wardrop equilibria of a corresponding nonatomic limit game.
+Under these conditions, the random loads at equilibrium for the sequence of games $\Gamma_{{\scriptscriptstyle \Wg}}^{n}$ converge in distribution to the loads of a Wardrop equilibrium of the corresponding nonatomic limit game.